itsjfx/csi/README.md

 2. If you wish to use `csi ssm` or `csi execute`, you **must** have the [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) somewhere in your `PATH`
 3. Run `csi`

+## warnings

+* This tool is not an official tool by Amazon/AWS
+* Beware of the [service quotas for CloudShell](https://docs.aws.amazon.com/general/latest/gr/cloudshell.html#limits_cloudshell), specifically the adjustable 200 monthly hour limit **applied across all** IAM principals within an account.
+* This tool is [GPLv3 licensed](./LICENSE) - there is no warranty.
+If you reach service limits in your account, contact AWS support.
+* CloudShell environments exist per IAM principal.
+When assuming a role, make sure to do so with a unique role session name for your user.

 ## example usage

 ### Listing CloudShell Environments